 We then looked at how well the model worked to predict the binding affinities of different analogues that were not included in the training data set.
-We compared the binding of Δ^{8} -THC, whose binding affinity for CB1 has been variously reported as 44 nM^{4,44} or 47 nM with binding predicted by our model.45 Δ^{8} -THC differs from THC only by the location of the olefin in Ring C meaning we can expect similar lipophilicity and likely a similar binding mode; under this understanding the values do seem rather high compared to that of THC (2.9 nM).
-Docking the ligand using IFD provided a reasonable conformation, and a calculation of the lipophilicity and its use in our equation estimates a K_i of 11.02 nM (Figure 4C and 4D).
-This is lower than THC and is within range of values reported in the literature but is on the lower end.
-This is important as one of the reports for Δ^{8} -THC also estimated the binding affinity of Δ^{9} -THC to be 40 nM,4 which is an outlier compared to other measurements (see above).
+We compared the binding of Δ^8 -THC, whose binding affinity for CB1 has been variously reported as 44 nM^{8.56} or 47 nM with binding predicted by our model.57 Δ^8 -THC differs from THC only by the location of the olefin in Ring C meaning we can expect similar lipophilicity and likely a similar binding mode; under this understanding the values do seem rather high compared to that of THC (2.9 nM).
+Docking the ligand using IFD provided a reasonable conformation, and a calculation of the lipophilicity and its use in our equation estimates a K_i of 11.02 nM (Error!
+Reference source not found.C and 5D).
+This is lower than THC and while within range of values reported in the literature, is on the lower end.
+This is important as one of the reports for Δ^8 -THC also estimated the binding affinity of Δ^9 -THC to be 40 nM,8 which is an outlier compared to other measurements (see above).
 Based on our model, we propose that the binding affinity of Δ^8 -THC has been significantly underestimated in reports to date, and its value might benefit from re-measurement.